forrestjgq/lsp/thread/pwpt/pthread7.md

 ```
 The file rwlock. c contains the implementation of read/write locks.
 The following examples break down each of the functions used to implement the rwlock.h interfaces.

-Part 1 shows rwl\_init, which initializes a read/write lock.
+Part 1 shows **rwl\_init**, which initializes a read/write lock.
 It initializes the Pthreads synchronization objects, initializes the counters and flags, and finally sets the valid sentinel to make the read/write lock recognizable to the other interfaces.
 If we are unable to initialize the read condition variable, we destroy the mutex that we'd already created.
 Similarly, if we are unable to initialize the write condition variable, we destroy both the mutex and the read condition variable.

 ```c
 /*  rwlock.c part 1 rwl_init  */